-John is one of the best online instructors I have ever had.
+This was one of the best online instructors I have ever had.
 I would highly recommend him to anyone wanting to learn.
 He is patient and quick to respond to students’ questions or concerns."

 This was an excellent course, as it helped me to become familiar with WP -- something that would not be possible from just reading a book."

 Excellent course, excellent instructor.
 This was my first online course and I didn't know what to expect.
 I was wondering, "How can you raise your hand if you have a question?"
-But John answered questions/concerns in a timely, constructive manner, which I appreciated.
+But the instructor answered questions/concerns in a timely, constructive manner, which I appreciated.
 The course is well-organized.
 Probably one of the best organized courses I've taken and I've taken a plenty!"

 Thank you for creating a course that has given me valuable information and helped bring me back to educating myself.
-This has been an excellent experience and I will tell anyone interested in creating a blog pr website about the course."
+This has been an excellent experience and I will tell anyone interested in creating a blog or website about the course."

 I really want to let you know how great I think you've been as an instructor.
 The depth and length of your responses have been phenomenal.
 Your knowledge of the subject and your ability to put your students at ease with a subject that overwhelms most of us is exemplary.
 Thank you, thank you, thank you.
 I am not now an expert - but I do have the confidence that I can get in there and tackle the world of web design."